Mary Ann Jackson

 Mary Ann Jackson (January 14, 1923 - December 17, 2003) was an American child actress who appeared in the Our Gang short subjects series from 1928 to 1931.
-She was born and died in Los Angeles, California.

 Career

 Mary Ann Jackson's film career began under the shadow of her actor relatives, mother Charlotte Jackson (1891-1992) and older sister, "Peaches" Jackson (1913-2002).
 Peaches had a fairly prolific stint as a child actress, working with such stars as Rudolph Valentino and D.W.
 Griffith in full-length features.
 Jackson made her film debut in a 1925 Ruth Taylor short, Dangerous Curves Behind.

 Her first big break came in the short-subject series The Smith Family.
 These 20-minute Mack Sennett comedies co-starred Raymond McKee and Ruth Hiatt as a young married couple, and Mary Ann Jackson as their wide-eyed daughter Bubbles.
 The premise of each short had Smith experiencing some new enterprise (Smith's New Home, Smith's Candy Shop), or embarking on a family outing (Smith's Picnic, Smith's Holiday), usually with disastrous consequences.
 Jackson stole scene after scene as Bubbles, reacting—often directly at the camera—to the wild goings-on.